How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass radial distribution within halos

 Clearly, Figure~\ref{fig:dprof_diff} encodes a considerable amount of information.
 In discussing it, we will focus on the results that are in our view most noteworthy.
 First of all, we notice that, for a fixed redshift, the DM profiles in all runs agree within $\sim 20\%$, which are thus profiles are very robust to changes in baryonic physics.
 This is consistent with what we already found for the HMF and the total mass content of individual halos in \S~\ref{sec:mass_funcs}-\ref{sec:mass_content}.

 In runs without AGN jet feedback, high-mass halos ($M_{\rm h} > 10^{12.2} \, \rm M_{\odot}$) contain almost ten times as much hot CGM gas within $0.1 r_{200}$ with respect to the fiducial-50 run.
 As jets are activated, the hot CGM gas density profile within the virial radius is lower at $z=0$.
 The observed trend unequivocally confirms that AGN jets are the main driver of the lowered hot gas density distribution inside and around high-mass halos at low redshift.
-Conversely, low-mass halos ($M_{\rm h} < 10^{12.2}\, \rm M_{\odot}$) contain a larger amount of hot CGM gas at lower redshift for all runs.
-These halos are unlikely to host massive BHs which can trigger AGN jets, hence they are not able to expel hot gas as effectively as their high-mass counterparts.
-Indeed, at $z=0$ all runs exhibit much smaller relative differences, within a factor of $3$ at $r>0.1\, r_{200}$.
+Conversely, at $z=0$ in low-mass halos ($M_{\rm h} < 10^{12.2}\, \rm M_{\odot}$) most runs exhibit much smaller relative differences, within a factor of $3$ at $r>0.1\, r_{200}$.
 This means that in low-mass halos the effect of AGN jets is much less important.
+Indeed, the halos in question are unlikely to host massive BHs which can trigger AGN jets, hence they are not able to expel hot gas as effectively as their high-mass counterparts.
 On the other hand, it would seem that X-ray heating has a stronger effect: switching this feedback mode off would reduce by a factor of $\sim2-3$ the amount of hot CGM at low redshift, and even by one order of magnitude at $z=2$ for $r \lesssim 0.2 \, r_{200}$.
 This may seem a somewhat surprising result, as only a few halos are eligible for X-ray feedback at $z \gtrsim 2$ in \simba\ $50 \hMpc$ as per the criteria explained in \S~\ref{sec:simulations} \citep{Sorini_2020}.
 However, hot CGM gas accounts for $<2\%$ of the total baryonic mass enclosed within $0.2 \, r_{200}$ of halos in the lowest mass bin (Figure~\ref{fig:Omprof}).
 Thus, even the X-ray heating generated by a few halos may be sufficient to produce a large \textit{relative} difference in the hot CGM density profile within the halo core.
 Therefore, this feature may not be statistically significant, and a larger simulation would be required to explicitly test that.